siddhantsharma301/coffea/README.md

 ***
 # User Manual
 1. Pause/Play
-  a.
-To play, press the right arrow.
+  - To play, press the right arrow.
 To pause, press the two vertical lines.
-  b.
-Make sure you select a song to play before pressing pause or play!
+  - Make sure you select a song to play before pressing pause or play!

 2. Select a song by pressing “Songs”
-  a.
-To play a song, click on the song you would like to play
+  - To play a song, click on the song you would like to play
-  b.
-Songs will play in the order of the playlist
+  - Songs will play in the order of the playlist

 3. Select a playlist by pressing “Playlist”
-  a.
-To play a playlist, click the playlist button
+  - To play a playlist, click the playlist button
-  b.
-Select the playlist you would like to play.
+  - Select the playlist you would like to play.

 4. Load Music
-  a.
-Create a text file with the locations for song files.
+  - Create a text file with the locations for song files.
 The song files must be of the .wav / .mp3 file type
-  b.
-To upload music, select the “Upload Music” button
+  - To upload music, select the “Upload Music” button
-  c.
-Select the text file with the song locations
+  - Select the text file with the song locations
-  d.
-Name the playlist by typing the name into the text box
+  - Name the playlist by typing the name into the text box